8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 This is a pricier option at $299.

-New Babysense 7
+Babysense 7

 This is an under-mattress baby movement monitor.
 It is a highly sensitive device (lower risk of false alarms) that monitors and detects the baby’s slightest movements through the mattress.

 The two sensitive sensor pads provide coverage for the entire crib or bed area.
-This runs off of batteries and the monitor must be attached to the outside of the crib at mattress level.
+This runs off of batteries, and the monitor must be attached to the outside of the crib at mattress level.

 Negative reviews for this product include not purchasing if you use a fan in your baby’s room as it can cause a false alarm.
 Also, there were complaints about the sensitivity levels being off, poor customer service response, the monitor does not have an easy-to-read ON indicator, it does not reset if false alarms occur and it is not portable.